The Best Iced Coffee in London

 Workshop Coffee | Fitzrovia, Marylebone, Old Street

 Not satisfied with simply smashing their cold brew out of the park, Workshop, have been, well, workshopping new ideas.
 Here, you can score a black coffee brewed over big pebbles of ice in stylish tumblers; Shakeratos, a espresso milkshake-style drink mixed up with orange blossom; and the pre-bottled Bloom, a coffee drink lengthened with beet sugar and Sicilian lemon juice that you can knock back like a lemonade on a hot day.

 Press Coffee & Co | Fleet Street & Chancery Lane

 Fleet Street’s Press serves one of the best house cold brew coffees in London.
 Enough said.
 But if you’re after something a little less sweet, you can get any of their house-roasted beans served on ice, too.

 Monocle Café | Marylebone

-Considering even their roadside vending machines sell canned cold coffee, it’s unsurprising that Japan has been at the forefront of the iced coffee (or aisu kōhī) trend for decades.
-Bringing the expertise over here are the perfectly minimalist Monocle Café, where not only can you tuck into Japanese and Scandinavian fodder, you’ll find a killer milky iced coffee on offer, brewed with Allpress beans.
+Considering even their roadside vending machines sell canned coffee, it’s unsurprising that Japan has been at the forefront of the cold coffee trend for decades.
+Paying homage to all that is the perfectly minimalist Monocle Café, where not only can you tuck into Japanese and Scandinavian fodder, you’ll find a killer milky iced coffee on offer, brewed with Allpress beans.

 Details: 18 Chiltern Street, W1U 7QA

 Despite being Nude, there’s nothing Emperor New Clothes-y about this place.
-Sourcing their beans seasonally from fair trade suppliers means that their house-roasted coffee tastes good all year round – but especially with a hefty globule of ice in it.
+Sourcing their beans seasonally from fair trade suppliers means that their house-roasted coffee tastes good all year round – but especially with a decent chunk of ice in it.